 50 Night Choices

 - 5 Elite Night Credits: These add to your prior year total if you wait until January to make your selection.
-In other words, you can use this choice to help you get to the next level of status (75 night or 100 night, but 100 night status also requires $20K Marriott spend).
-Note: These 5 nights do count towards lifetime status (I’m pointing this out because they didn’t use to count).
+In other words, the only good reason to select this choice is to get to the next level of status (75 night or 100 night, but 100 night status also requires $20K Marriott spend).
+For example, if you earn 70 elite nights in 2022, this selection would bring you to 75 nights and you’d get Titanium status plus another Choice Benefit.
+Unless you are trying to earn lifetime status, there’s no other reason that I can think of to make this choice.

 - Gift Silver Elite Status